rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/05-deploying-prod.rst

 Handlers
 ~~~~~~~~~~~~~~

-Your ``apache-simple`` role needs a `handler task<https://docs.ansible.com/ansible/latest/user_guide/playbooks_intro.html#handlers-running-operations-on-change>`__ as well in ``~/playbook/roles/apache-simple/handlers/main.yml``.
+Your ``apache-simple`` role needs a :ansible_docs:`handler task<user_guide/playbooks_intro.html#handlers-running-operations-on-change>` as well in ``~/playbook/roles/apache-simple/handlers/main.yml``.
 Handler tasks are special tasks in an Ansible role or playbook that can be triggered by another task or tasks when the original task has caused a change to the system.

 .. admonition:: Designing for minimal disruption